 Hping3 Tool for Scanning

-It is a network tool that enables to send custom TCP/IP packet and display target replies like ping program does with ICMP replies.
-Hping3 handles fragmentation, arbitrary packets body and size.
+It is a network tool that enables to send custom TCP/IP packet and display target replies like the ping program does with ICMP replies.
+Hping3 handles fragmentation, arbitrary packet body, and size.
 It can be used on order to transfer files compressed under supported protocols.

 Following are the examples of Hping3: